-Lane Business Link is an online portal created by Lane Community College's Small Business Development Center Lane Business Link brings together resource partners in a searchable database for businesses throughout Lane County.
+Lane Business Link is an online portal created by Lane Community College's Small Business Development Center to support local businesses.
+Lane Business Link brings together resource partners in a searchable database for businesses throughout Lane County.
 It connects businesses to resources, advisers, funding, and education.
 Lane Business Link also monitors the business support ecosystem, convenes regular summits of its partners, and shares educational opportunities and information.

 The Oregon Manufacturing Extension Partnership (OMEP) also has COVID-19 resources, including information on managing supply chains, business continuity and financial resources.
-OMEP has scheduled an ongoing series of free webinars devoted to COVID-19 and manufacturing.
+OMEP continues to offer an ongoing series of free webinars devoted to COVID-19 and manufacturing.

 Changes to Beer, Wine, and Cider Rules

 The Oregon Liquor Control Commission has made a few changes to try and soften the blow for licensees.
 Delivery of Beer, Wine, and Cider is a privilege that licensees can apply for, and that application process has been streamlined.
 The license allows for the delivery of beer, wine, and cider to its parking lot or other adjoining area.
 The privilege also includes the ability to deliver (same day) to Oregon residents.
 The OLCC website provides guidance.

 The Lane Small Business Development Center (SBDC) can help create an emergency plan for businesses and provide guidance on how to document impacts to your business from COVID-19.

 SHINE (Sustainability Hub of Interchange Negotiation Experts) will help you create an emergency plan to deal with the disruption caused by COVID-19.
 Their experienced staff will also review your current business plan, including an operational assessment and look at management team alignment.
 SHINE is a program funded through an investment from the Lane Workforce Partnership through state layoff aversion funds.